MahmoudFayed/RingWebAppOnHeroku/README.md

 # Ring Version

-This project uses Ring 1.14
+This project uses Ring 1.18

+# Heroku Stack

+This project tested using Heroku-22 (Ubuntu 22.04)

 # Usage